Ago Roo

 Ago Roo (born 11 May 1946) is an Estonian stage, television, voice, and film actor who began his career in theatre in 1968.
 Roo has been employed at several notable theatres in Estonian during his career and has appeared in film and television.
 He has been a member of the Estonian Theatre Association since 1969 and the Estonian Actors' Union since 1993.

 Early life and education

 Ago Roo was born in the small village of Visusti in Järva County.
-His father was a forestry technician and his mother mother was an accountant.
+His father was a forestry technician and his mother was an accountant.
 He attended schools in Elva, graduating from secondary school in 1964.
-Afterward, he enrolled in the theatre department of the Tallinn State Conservatory (now, the Estonian Academy of Music and Theatre) to study acting, under stage direction of actor and theatre pedagogue Voldemar Panso, graduating in 1968.
+Afterward, he enrolled in the theatre department of the Tallinn State Conservatory (now, the Estonian Academy of Music and Theatre) to study acting, under the stage direction of actor and theatre pedagogue Voldemar Panso, graduating in 1968.
 Among his graduating classmates were: Helle-Reet Helenurm, Peeter Jakobi, Katrin Karisma, Enn Klooren, Kalju Komissarov, Jaan Tooming, Mari Lill, and Raivo Trass.
 Among Roo's diploma production roles was that of Baron in Maxim Gorky's The Lower Depths.